ProgramCrafter/salsa-iwj-otter/README.md

      curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-   and then follow the instructions about your PATH.
+   and then follow the instructions about your `PATH`.
 If this rune
    alarms you, see below about Rust privsep.

 3. Switch your Rust install to use Rust Nightly and add the WASM